Trans-Glasso: A Transfer Learning Approach to Precision Matrix Estimation: Introduction

 A critical aspect of transfer learning is establishing similarity between the target and source tasks.
 Here, we assume that most entries of the target precision matrix are shared with those of the source matrices, with only a few differences.
 Based on this assumption, we propose \myalg, a novel two-step transfer learning method for precision matrix estimation.
 First, we obtain initial estimators through a multi-task learning objective that captures shared and unique dependencies across datasets.
 Second, we refine these estimators using differential network estimation to adjust for differences between the target and source matrices~\citep{zhao2014direct, yuan2017differential}.

-We provide a theoretical analysis of \myalg, deriving non-asymptotic error bounds and establishing that the method achieves minimax optimality in a wide range of parameter regimes.
+We provide a theoretical analysis of \myalg, deriving non-asymptotic error bounds and establishing that the method achieves minimax optimality in a wide range of parameter settings.
 Through extensive simulations, we demonstrate that \myalg~outperforms several baseline methods, particularly in scenarios where the target sample size is small.
 We also apply \myalg~to gene networks across brain tissues and protein networks for various cancer subtypes, showing its practical effectiveness in biological applications.
-Additionally, as a byproduct of our analysis, we derive the minimax optimal rate for differential network estimation, to our knowledge, the first of its kind.
+Additionally, as a byproduct of our analysis, we derive the minimax optimal rate for differential network estimation---to our knowledge, the first such guarantee in this area.